microsoft/botframework-solutions/docs/tutorials/typescript/virtualassistant.md

 >**NOTE:** Remind to have an **unique** assistant's name for deployment steps.

-You now have your own Assistant!
-Follow the Deployment steps below before you try and run the project as deployment creates key dependencies required for operation.
+You now have your own Virtual Assistant!
+Before trying to run your assistant locally, continue with the deployment steps (it creates vital dependencies requires to run correctly).

-## Deployment
+## Deploy your assistant

-The Virtual Assistant require the following dependencies for end to end operation which are created through an ARM script which you can modify as required.
+The Virtual Assistant requires the following Azure dependencies to run correctly.
+These are created through an [ARM (Azure Resource Manager)](https://azure.microsoft.com/en-us/features/resource-manager/) script (you can modify this to meet your requirements).

 - Azure Web App
 - Azure Storage Account (Transcripts)